Loading...

 Fines for non-visible or drought-tolerant landscaping violate Florida statute and can be challenged.

-Vague notices like 'grass too tall' without specific heights are unenforceable; California requires precise, measurable violations.
+Vague notices like 'grass too tall' without describing the nature of the violation are unenforceable; California requires the notice to describe the alleged violation.

 California — AB 130 (Civil Code §5850-5855)